Isoheptane/isoheptane.github.io/content/posts/uki-linux-boot/index.en.md

     --loader "EFI/Linux/arch-linux.efi"
 ```

-In this command, `sdX` is the name of the device where ESP resides, `Y` is the partition number of ESP. `--loader` inidcates the path to our UKI in ESP.
+In this command, `sdX` is the name of the device where ESP resides, `Y` is the partition number of ESP. `--loader` indicates the path to our UKI in ESP.

 If you want to add kernel parameters in the UEFI boot option, use `-u parameter` to assign extra parameters encoded in UTF-16: